Helping Children Cope: Teacher Resources for Talking About Tragedy

 Eventually, the students turned their energies to talking about ideas, Jewell continued.
 "We could make cards," the students suggested.
 "We could write letters "

-Every year as the anniversary of September 11, 2001 approaches, classroom teachers no doubt will face many students who are full of questions and anxiety about their safety.
-The resources below will help teachers discuss the tragedies, ease students' fears, and assist teachers in identifying children who may need additional help in coping with the events.
+The resources below will help teachers discuss tragedy, ease students' fears, and assist teachers in identifying children who may need additional help in coping with difficult events.
 The resources include ideas for talking with students of all ages and getting students to direct their energies into discussing and writing about their feelings.

 Talking to Our Children About Violence and Terrorism